Brightpearl: Retail Operating System as robust as an ERP, and exclusively designed for retail and wholesale

 Creating unnecessary challenges and inefficiencies shouldn’t be among the stresses of today’s modern merchants.
 Instead, retail ERP can diminish these complications; not as well as an ROS, but pretty well, nonetheless.

 Through tailored ERP software, you can benefit from a ripple-like effect that supports everything from inventory management, to sales summaries, to payroll necessities, to shipping strategies, and more.

 Retail ERP software combines all these systems so that every business function relies on a single database – delivering accurate, real-time information that retail leaders across any sector of any unique business can benefit from.

-If someone asked you about your month-over-month growth, how long would it take you to find that information?
+If someone asked you about your month-over-month growth or the efficiency of your retail merchandising, how long would it take you to find that information?
 What about other key performance metrics, such as average sales margins or sales channel profitability?

 If you’re a business that relies on spreadsheets and manually-written KPIs, or on a traditional ERP system that has various siloed modules, that answer could either take too long – or be too complex – to figure out.

 Employees should be able to access key data immediately, without delays and without having to search for it through a mountain of paperwork or cross-reference a variety of digital platforms.
-With a retail ERP system, however, you and your employees will have access to up-to-date and accurate data at any time that allows you all to effectively do your jobs of work in an efficient manner.
+With a retail ERP system and certainly with Brightpearl, however, you and your employees will have access to up-to-date and accurate data at any time that allows you all to effectively do your jobs of work in an efficient manner.